Jenil245/Recommender-Systems/README.md

 # About Dataset

-Dataset contains 9742 different movies and nearly 1 million ratings.
+Dataset contains 9742 different movies and nearly 100k ratings.

 # Type of Recommendations